kobiso/kobiso.github.io/_posts/research/2018-02-02-research-optimization.md

 # Optimization for Deep Learning
 ## Gradient Descent
+- **Point**: **Gradient descent** computes the gradient of the cost function w.r.t. to the parameters for the entire training data set.

-**Gradient Descent** is a first order iterative optimization algorithm for finding the minimum of a function.
+**Gradient descent** is a first order iterative optimization algorithm for finding the minimum of a function.
 To find a local minimum of a function using gradient descent, one takes steps proportional to the *negative* of the gradient of the function at the current point.
 If instead one takes steps proportional to the *positive* of the gradient, one approaches a local maximum of the function which is known as **gradient ascent**.